crowbar/barclamp-crowbar/doc/devguide/simulator.md

 ### To use the simulator:

-In your dev system, run the test server:
+1. In your dev system, run the test server:

-    ./dev tests server
+    `./dev tests server`

-In a new window, start erlang
+1. In a new window, start erlang

-    'cd ~/crowbar/barclamps/crowbar/BDD'
+    <pre>'cd ~/crowbar/barclamps/crowbar/BDD'
     cp example.config default.config
     [review default.config and update if needed]
     cp dev.sample dev.config
     ./linux_compile.sh
-    ./linux_sim.sh
+    ./linux_sim.sh</pre>

-Open the Crowbar UI under 'http://[dev system IP]:3000' You can then explore and even run the Annealer!
+1. Open the Crowbar UI using the URL `http://[dev system IP]:3000`.
+2. You can then explore and even run the Annealer!

 ### Interactive Mode

-You can also run the simulate interactively from 'erl' using 'dev:pop().' to create machines and 'dev:unpop().' to remove them.
+You can also run the simulate interactively from `'erl'` using `'dev:pop().'` to create machines, and `'dev:unpop().'` to remove them.

-You can change the nodes and other information created by the simulator by editing your copy of 'dev.config'.
+You can change the nodes and other information created by the simulator by editing your copy of `'dev.config'`.